Daily Prompt: Factory Unmade

 Til our quartz clock stop

-____________________________________________ Follow The Gad About Town on Facebook!
+Follow The Gad About Town on Facebook!
 Subscribe today for daily facts (well, trivia) about literature and history, plus links to other writers on Facebook.